Skip to content

 The Chemiewerk Rüdersdorf is a giant abandoned factory in Rüdersdorf, a small town close to Berlin.
 The factory started its life in 1899 as a cement factory, and through the years, it has produced bauxite, animal feed, and phosphates for farming purposes.
 All of this is in the past.
 This giant abandoned factory is standing still without any practical use.

 In March 2015, we gathered a small group of friends and took our bikes on a train to Erkner.
 Once we reached Erkner, we put our bikes on the road and cycled to the Chemiewerk Rüdersdorf.
-It was forward to spot the giant building surrounded by fences with razor-sharp barbed wire.
+It was easy to spot the giant building surrounded by fences with razor-sharp barbed wire.

 Siemensbahn: A Ghost Train Track